hugolu/learn-scala/scala-cookbook/files_and_processes.md

 ## Handling Wildcard Characters in External Commands
 ## How to Run a Process in a Different Directory
 ## Setting Environment Variables When Running Commands
+## An Index of Methods to Execute External Commands